Lewis Hamilton 'spurred on' for crucial French GP after Canada boos

 "I think it's really really hard to imagine how hard it is for people who are on top of a sport and the pressure," Hamilton told Natalie Pinkham.
 "Not only for themselves, wanting to excel, and know what's possible within them, but the pressure that is surrounding them.
 "There's so many elements that you have to keep in control.

-"One day I will explain how I do it and it might be a bit more understandably but it's mostly more mental.
-It's something I've been working on for for a long time, and jeeze, it's not like I'm new to this game.
+"One day I will explain how I do it and it might be a bit more understandable but it's mostly more mental.
+It's something I've been working on for a long time, and jeeze, it's not like I'm new to this game.

-"Generally whatever that's thrown at me I'm able to rise above it or fight through it and that's really an empowering thing."
+"Generally whatever's thrown at me I'm able to rise above it or fight through it and that's really an empowering thing."

 Sky Sports F1 is the home of live and exclusive F1.
 Find out more here to watch the 2019 season live